solliancenet/microsoft-mysql-developer-guide/artifacts/03-00-Docker/README.md

     php artisian migrate
     ```

-3. Once you have the connection working, refresh the page then select **START ORDER**
+3. Once the connection is working, refresh the page then select **START ORDER**
 4. Select **Breakfast**, then select **CONTINUE**
 5. Select **Bacon & Eggs**, then select **ADD**
 6. Select **CHECKOUT**